ardriveapp/pub-docs/docs/src/docs/turbo/migrating.md

 irys upload-dir ./bigFolder -h https://turbo.ardrive.io
 ```

-Other flags may be used as normal
+Other flags may be used as normal.

 ## Purchasing Turbo Credits with the Irys SDK